-Configuring General Use the Administration > Cluster (Configure Global) page to create a switch
+Configuring General Use the Administration > Cluster (Configure Global) page to create a switch Settings for Clusters cluster.

 First be sure that clustering is enabled on the switch (the default is disabled), then set the switch as a Cluster Commander.
 Set a Cluster IP Pool that does not conflict with the network IP subnet.
 Cluster IP addresses are assigned to switches when they become Members and are used for communication between Member switches and the Commander.